Substance Abuse Triggers: Easiest To Do, Hardest To Undo

-Here are some helpful ways to help you avoid triggers:
+Here are some helpful ways to help avoid triggers:

 - Avoid places or events that serve alcohols and drugs.

-- Surround yourself with sober and responsible people.
+- Surround oneself with sober and responsible people.

-- Know how well you can resist temptations and stay as far away as possible from drugs and alcohol.
+- Know how well a person can resist temptations and stay as far away as possible from drugs and alcohol.